 What does Skinner's model of operant learning say about what learning is?
 What are the activities in which a person is necessarily involved when he/she learns?
 Apparently, these questions are of little or no interest to Skinner and his followers.
-As noted, the model leaves such questions unanswered.
+As noted, the model leaves such questions unasked and unanswered.

-Those using this model and interpreting resulting changes in behavior quite likely are unaware that psychopedagogically identified learner-initiated modes of learning (sensing, attending, perceiving, thinking, imagining and fantasizing, as well as remembering) necessarily are occurring (as a coherent, functioning unity).
+Those using this model and interpreting resulting changes in behavior, accordingly, quite likely are unaware that psychopedagogically identified learner-initiated modes of learning (sensing, attending, perceiving, thinking, imagining and fantasizing, as well as remembering) are necessarily occurring as a coherently functioning unity.
 Before a response-reinforcement relation can even be experienced, a person must perceive, attend to, remember, etc. the "arrangement".
 These entwined, coherent acts, or modes of leaning are discussed in detail in chapter III.